 The German Data Forum (RatSWD) has made available on its website a collection of current research projects on the impact of the war against Ukraine on German society as well as studies on migration and flight in this context.
 The collection is intended to provide researchers and the general public with an overview of current initiatives and to promote mutual networking.

-With the website "Best-Practice Research Ethics", the Council for Social and Economic Data (RatSWD) provides a new service for users from research, studies and teaching.
-The website "Best-Practice Research Ethics" is a cross-disciplinary offer on the topic of research ethics in the research process with a focus on social science research, which meets the high demand for information in this area.
+With the website "Best Practices in Research Ethics", the German Data Forum (RatSWD) provides a new service for users from research, studies, and teaching.
+The website "Best Practices in Research Ethics" is a cross-disciplinary offer on the topic of research ethics in the research process with a focus on social science research, which meets the high demand for information in this area.

 The Council for Social and Economic Data (RatSWD) published its position paper "Cornerstones for a Research Data Act".
 In it, the RatSWD primarily calls for improved access for the scientific community to register and administrative data as well as the safeguarding of the confidentiality of research data.